jjdarcy/cantrilltips/tips/process.md

 # Process.

-read/listen/watch ... understand ... compress...write
+read/listen/watch ... understand ... compress...write note....make flashcards

 * Focus only on quality.
 Concise quality and full understanding
 * Beware the risk of passivley watching video after video, you need to focus on UNDERSTANDING not watching, see https://www.coursera.org/learn/learning-how-to-learn for more (free) advice on how to learn (from professors of neuroscience)